shiva-karthick/nusmods_plus_plus/server/README.md

-# Notangles Server
+# Server

-The Notangles server allows the client to communicate with the autotimetabling server.
+The server allows the client to communicate with the autotimetabling server.

 ## Installation